- How do I donate online?

 However, "corporate personhood" also commonly refers to the Supreme Court-created precedent of corporations enjoying constitutional rights that were intended solely for human beings.
 We believe this form of "corporate personhood" corrupts our Constitution and must be corrected by amending the Constitution.
 Neither the Declaration of Independence nor the Constitution ever mention corporations.
 But thanks to decades of rulings by Justices who molded the law to favor elite interests, corporations today are granted so-called "rights" that empower them to deny citizens the right to full self-governance.
 For example, the Supreme Court has:

 - prohibited routine inspections of corporate property without a warrant or prior permission, even though scheduling such visits may permit a company to hide threats to public health and safety.
-(Marshall v Barlow’s, 1978)
+(Marshall v Barlow’s Inc., 1978)

 - prohibited citizens wanting to defend their local businesses and community from corporate chains encroachment from enacting progressive taxes on chain stores.
-(Liggett v.
+(Louis K. Liggett v.
 Lee, 1933)

 - struck down state laws restricting corporate spending on ballot initiatives and referenda, enabling corporations to block citizen action through what, theoretically, is the purest form of democracy.
 (First National Bank of Boston v.
-Bellotti).
+Bellotti, 1978)

 We believe corporations are not persons and possess only the privileges citizens and their elected representatives willfully grant them.
-Our Amendment will reverse the Court’s invention of "corporate personhood" and limit corporations to their proper role: doing business.
+Our Amendment will reverse the Court’s invention of "corporate personhood" and return corporations to their proper role: doing business in service to We the People.

 What is the process to amend the US Constitution?